xehpuk/codewars/deutschstunde/README.md

 - each noun containing 2/3 vowels has the article "die"
 - each noun containing more than 3 vowels has the article "der"

 Caution: Vowels are "a,e,i,o,u".
-Umlaute (ä ö ü) are also being counted!
+Umlaute (Ã¤ Ã¶ Ã¼) are also being counted!

 (This Kata is a joke, there is no such grammar rule!)